enistuna/Incesoz/README.md

 <h1>İncesöz v1.0</h1>

 **İncesöz** is an excellent website for anyone who wants to analyze the Turkish language.
-With its new, sleek design and methods for retrieving information, it’s a perfect fit for your language studies.
+With its new, sleek design and methods for retrieving information, it’s a perfect fit for your Turkish linguistics studies.
 This project was planned, designed, coded, and published in *August 2024* by yours truly.
 At first, İncesöz v1.0 was hosted using PythonAnywhere's "Hacker" subscription plan, under the `www.incesöz.site` domain.
 However, it is no longer being hosted on the web.
 The website's main page layout and official logos are shown below.
 Feel free to check it out :)

 ---